tig/JPG-Corruptor/README.md

       <Loop>true</Loop>
     </Settings>

-The above JPGCorrupt.settings file will cause JPGCorrupt to start full screen, processing Short Test.txt with testimage.jpg and Long Text.txt with The-Great-Gatsby-upres.jpg, in order.
+The above `JPGCorrupt.settings` file will cause JPGCorrupt to start full screen, processing `Short Test.txt` with `testimage.jpg` and `Long Text.txt` with `The-Great-Gatsby-upres.jpg`, in order.
 It will then continue to loop until the ESC key is pressed.